infiniticio/docs.infinitic.io/src/pages/docs/playbook/dynamic.md

 ## How To Define Dynamic Workflows

 Dynamic workflows can be defined using a domain-specific language (DSL) specified in formats like JSON or YAML.
-While you can create your own custom DSL format, there are also established standards available like the [serverless workflow DSL](https://github.com/serverlessworkflow/specification/blob/main/dsl.md) that provide robust workflow definition capabilities.
+While you can create your own custom DSL format, there are also established standards available like the [serverless workflow DSL](https://github.com/serverlessworkflow/specification/blob/main/dsl.md) that provide open (but not stable yet) workflow definition capabilities.

 The DSL acts as a configuration layer that describes the workflow's structure, logic, and behavior.
 This separation of workflow definition from implementation allows workflows to be modified without changing code.